The R bridge connects Zorro scripts to the R environment and allows R computations from your C code.

 R is an interactive script language for data analysis and charting, developed in 1996 by Ross Ihaka and Robert Gentleman of Oakland University as successor to the S language.
 The latter was developed by John M. Chambers and his colleagues in the Bell Labs company in 1976.
 Today, R is still being improved by the R Development Core Team including John Chambers.
-Although R is an interpreted language and thus slow compared to 'real' programming languages such as C or lite-C, it has many advantages:
+Although R is an interpreted language and thus slow compared to 'real' programming languages such as C, it has many advantages:

 - It is the global standard for data analysis and machine learning algorithms.